seepls/seepls.github.io/about.md

 I have pursued my Bachelor's and Master's degrees in Mathematics and Computing from the Indian Institute of Technology (IIT), Kharagpur, India.

-I am interested in applying Machine Learning and Deep Learning techniques in CCR and its extending its application in crypto and energy asset.
+I am interested in applying Machine Learning and Deep Learning techniques in CCR and extending its application in crypto and energy asset.